mezo-org/musd/docs/README.md

 For example, say that the pool currently has $20000 MUSD.
 A user deposits $5000 MUSD.
 They would own 5000 shares out of 25000 shares.
 Later, the pool burns $3000 MUSD and seizes $3270 worth of BTC and the user decides to exit.
 The pool still has 25000 shares, but now has $22000 MUSD and $3270 BTC.
 The user withdraws `5000 / 25000 * $22000 = $4400` MUSD and `5000 / 25000 * $3270 = $654` worth of BTC.

-The Stability pool is seeded by a bootstrap loan given to governance. $100m MUSD is minted against future fees, and the `PCV` contract assumes $100m of debt.
+The Stability pool is seeded by a bootstrap loan given to governance. $100m MUSD is minted against future fees and/or emissions, and the `PCV` contract assumes $100m of debt.
 That $100m MUSD is deposited directly into the Stability Pool.
-50% of all [protocol fees](#fees) are burned to incrementally pay off this bootstrap loan.
+The repayment of this bootstrap loan is controlled by governance through the `feeSplitPercentage` parameter.
+If `feeSplitPercentage` is set to 100%, all fees are directed to the MUSD Savings Rate vault and the bootstrap loan.
+Governance may choose to allocate fees toward loan repayment by setting `feeSplitPercentage` below 100%.

 ### Redemptions